 Dermatopathology: Most skin biopsies can be processed in a routine manner with buffered formalin fixation.
 If an infectious disease is suspected clinically, separate biopsies should be performed, or the specimen must be bisected, and submitted for appropriate microbiology cultures.
 Click here for more details about the Dermatopathology Lab.

 If a panniculitis is suspected, an incisional biopsy of skin through and including subcutaneous fat must be submitted.
 Punch biopsies of panniculitides are usually unsatisfactory and nondiagnostic.

 Note that there is a separate Dermatopathology Request Form for dermatology specimens.
-Click here for all request form links and instructions.

 Flow Cytometry for DNA Studies: Hematology Flow Laboratory, Dr. Grier 336-716-2641.
 Analysis of DNA and cell kinetics provide prognostic information for a variety of "solid" neoplasms including breast carcinoma, colon carcinoma, sarcoma, etc. A sample of fresh tissue is submitted as with the breast cancer receptor studies.
 The procedure may be done using previously processed tissue (paraffin embedded).

 Interpretive reports are prepared as a supplement to the surgical pathology report 336-716-2628.